kheller18/data-structures-algorithms/questions/CSS.md

           border: solid 1px #ccc;
         }
        ```
-    + ID Selector: This selector matches any HTML element that has an ID attribute with the same value as that of the selector.
-In the given example, the provided styles will get applied to all the elements having ID as a container on the page.
+    + id Selector: This selector matches any HTML element that has an `id` attribute with the same value as that of the selector.
+In the given example, the provided styles will get applied to all the elements having id as a container on the page.
       + ```
           #container {
             width: 960px;